 4 from 350 Users

-with flexible redemption options including travel, shopping, and more
+with flexible redemption options including shopping, and more

 at partner restaurants with EazyDiner